-John McCain surgery delays health care vote
+McConnell delays health care vote

 That procedural vote could have come as early as Tuesday.

-McConnell needs the support of 50 of 52 GOP senators to proceed to a floor debate on the bill, and two senators -- Susan Collins of Maine and Rand Paul of Kentucky -- have already said they will not support that motion.

-McCain said in a statement Thursday: "The revised Senate health care bill released today does not include the measures I have been advocating for on behalf of the people of Arizona."
+"The revised Senate health care bill released today does not include the measures I have been advocating for on behalf of the people of Arizona," he said in a statement Thursday.
 McCain said that he would file amendments that would address concerns of leaders from his state about how the bill would affect Medicaid.

 His office released a statement saying McCain, 80, is resting at his home.